Brock University: Faculty of Education

 Brock's Faculty of Education was established in 1965 as the St. Catharines Teachers' College.
 In 1971 the Teachers' College became the College of Education, an integral part of the Brock University community.
 In 1990, the College of Education designation was changed to the Faculty of Education to better reflect its academic relationship with the university.

 Faculty of Humanities

 Brock University's Faculty of Humanities is composed of nine departments and six centres.
-This is the second largest faculty at Brock and encompasses twenty percent (20%) of the student population.
+This is the second largest faculty at Brock and encompasses twenty per cent (20%) of the student population.

 The departments and centres offers a total of 47 different Undergraduate Programs, Certificates and Coop Options.
 At the graduate level, this faculty offers seven masters program and an Interdisciplinary Humanities PhD Program with four different specializations.

 Faculty of Mathematics and Science

 Brock University's Faculty of Mathematics and Science offers degree programs in the follow areas: